 Trends Expediting the Evolution of CRM

 The purpose of this infographic post is to revisit the evolutionary journey of CRM systems and envisage what the next decade holds for this industry.
 We are witnessing several acquisitions within the industry including Oracle’s acquisition of NetSuite to give its cloud capability a boost.
-Similarly, there are trends like Machine Learning, Artificial Intelligence, Data explosion, and Cloud-based Software-as-a-Service, which are promising to revolutionize the interactions between client-facing CRM users and customers.
+Similarly, there are trends like Machine Learning, Artificial Intelligence, Data explosion, and Cloud-based Software-as-a-Service, Social CRM, which are promising to revolutionize the interactions between client-facing CRM users and customers.
 This has also diversified the applications of CRM in various industries.
 For example, Healthcare CRM and AI has completely revamped how healthcare industry works by leveraging large data sets to deduce results, create virtual nurses to assist patients and tremendously improve medical imaging.

 Sales Intelligence has acquired a new meaning.
 Today’s CRMs are facing ever-increasing competition to provide their respective salespeople with the best possible insights into the customer’s behavior.
 So there’s one conclusion that we have drawn.
 According to our vision, CRM is vying to become more and more customer-centric to provide the Salespeople with all the information they need on the customer from different sources and platforms, to close deals faster.
 A recent LinkedIn survey revealed that “77% of top Salespeople rely on Sales intelligence tools”.